If we're doing so much, why isn't it working?

 Homelessness in LA County is a complex problem that cannot be solved with simple solutions in a short period.
 For both individuals and communities, homelessness is like a snowball that, once pushed down a hill, is very difficult to stop.

-- LA County is experiencing a severe housing affordability crisis.
+LA County is experiencing a severe housing affordability crisis.
 It’s basically the push at the top of the hill.
 The cost of living, especially housing, has risen significantly over the years in Los Angeles.
 Inflation and insufficient income are nearly impossible barriers for people who cannot afford rising rents.
 A single financial setback can set a low-income renter out of the housing market altogether and render that person homeless.
-Source: Homeless Initiative
+Source: Homelessness Initiative

 In summary, LA County’s homeless problem requires a holistic, full-steam-ahead commitment to reduce and prevent homelessness for the foreseeable future.
 Effective solutions require dedicated people, efficient tools, and innovative programs to meet the needs of our unhoused neighbors.